 Manzel suspected Lyme disease.
 In its early stages, Lyme disease is often curable; left untreated, it can have serious complications such as chronic joint inflammation, neurological symptoms, cognitive defects and irregular heart rhythm.*

-Ultimate Lyme Support Systerm has a loyal following and is used by thousands of healthcare practitioners because it works.
+Ultimate Immune Support Systerm has a loyal following and is used by thousands of healthcare practitioners because it works.
 Following is a link to the kill time studies and additional, related research:

 Tips for avoiding Lyme disease: